reserve-protocol/reserve-index-dtf/README.md

 ##### Rebalance Lifecycle

-1. A rebalance is started by the `REBALANCE_MANAGER`, specifying ranges for all variables
+1. A rebalance is started by the `REBALANCE_MANAGER`, specifying ranges for all variables (tokens, rebalance limits, token weights, and prices)
-2. An auction is opened within a subset of the provided ranges
+2. An auction is opened within a subset of the initially-provided ranges
-   a. ...either by the auction launcher (optionally tweaking basket ratios / prices)
+   a. ...either by the auction launcher (optionally tweaking rebalance limits, weights, or prices)
-   b. ...or permissionlessly (after the restricted period passes)
+   b. ...or permissionlessly (after the restricted period passes, and without any changes from the original configuration)
 3. Bids occur on any token pairs included in the auction at nonzero size
 4. Auction expires

 A rebalance can only have 1 auction run at a time.
-The `AUCTION_LAUNCHER` can always overwrite the existing auction while an unpermissioned caller must wait for the auction to close before opening a new one.
+The `AUCTION_LAUNCHER` can always overwrite the existing auction, but an unpermissioned caller must wait for an ongoing auction to close before opening a new one.
 At anytime the current auction can be closed or a new rebalance can be started, which also closes the running auction.

 ##### Rebalance Usage

 ###### Auction Launcher Window

 Rebalances first pass through a restricted period where only the `AUCTION_LAUNCHER` can open auctions.
 This is to ensure that the `AUCTION_LAUNCHER` always has time to act first.
-Their time gets bumped if they are using it near the end.
+Their time gets bumped if they are using it actively.
 Additionally, there is always >= 120s buffer before an auction can be opened permissionlessly.

 ###### TTL

 Rebalances have a time-to-live (TTL) that controls how long the rebalance can run.
 Any number of auctions can be opened during this time, and it can be extended by the `AUCTION_LAUNCHER` if they are near the end.
 Note: an auction can be opened at `ttl - 1` and run beyond the rebalance's TTL.

-###### Buy/Sell limits
+##### Rebalance Targeting

-The `REBALANCE_MANAGER` configures a large number of rebalance ranges, including spot estimates to be used in the unrestricted case:
+The `REBALANCE_MANAGER` configures a large number of rebalance ranges including spot estimates to be used in fallback to the unrestricted case.
+A "completed" rebalance is one where all range deltas have reached 0 for all variables in the rebalance, e.g `low == spot == high`.

 ```solidity
 /// Target limits for rebalancing